idvorkin/idvorkin.github.io/_d/time_off.md

 Even though getting to do what you love is awesome, you still want to love your family.
 You've got an opportunity to spend more energy on them, so do.

 ## Optimizing for happiness

+### Types of happiness: Pleasure, Flow and Identity

 ### The experiencing and remembering self - the peak end rule.